Daytona Beach, FL32124

 Property Listings — Daytona Beach, FL

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Daytona Beach, FL is 80.
-This is an increase of 29.0% from last year.
-This indicates that homes are sitting on the market longer than last year.
-The percentage of listed homes with a reduced price is 42.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Daytona Beach, FL is 76.
+This is a increase of 4.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 27.0%, representing a large inventory and a lot of supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change